biam05/lbaw-feup/docs/EDB.md

 | Justification   | Justification for the transaction.  |
 | Isolation level | Isolation level of the transaction. |
 | `Complete SQL Code`                                   ||

+### 5. Complete SQL Code

+> The database script must also include the SQL to populate a database with test data with an amount of tuples suitable for testing and with plausible values for the fields of the database.
+> This code should also be included in the group's git repository as an SQL script, and a link include here.

+#### 5.1.
+Database schema

+#### 5.2.
+Database population

 ## Annex A. SQL Code